marijnh/Eloquent-JavaScript/01_values.md

 {{index [memory, organization], "volatile data storage", "hard drive"}}

 Imagine a sea of bits—an ocean of them.
-A typical modern computer has more than 30 billion bits in its volatile data storage (working memory).
+A typical modern computer has more than 100 billion bits in its volatile data storage (working memory).
 Nonvolatile storage (the hard disk or equivalent) tends to have yet a few orders of magnitude more.

 To be able to work with such quantities of bits without getting lost, we must separate them into chunks that represent pieces of information.
 In a JavaScript environment, those chunks are called _((value))s_.
 Though all values are made of bits, they play different roles.
 Every value has a ((type)) that determines its role.
 Some values are numbers, some values are pieces of text, some values are functions, and so on.

 {{index "garbage collection"}}

 To create a value, you must merely invoke its name.
 This is convenient.
 You don't have to gather building material for your values or pay for them.
 You just call for one, and _whoosh_, you have it.
 They are not really created from thin air, of course.
-Every value has to be stored somewhere, and if you want to use a gigantic amount of them at the same time, you might run out of memory.
+Every value has to be stored somewhere, and if you want to use a gigantic amount of them at the same time, you might run out of computer memory.
 Fortunately, this is a problem only if you need them all simultaneously.
 As soon as you no longer use a value, it will dissipate, leaving behind its bits to be recycled as building material for the next generation of values.

 This chapter introduces the atomic elements of JavaScript programs, that is, the simple value types and the operators that can act on such values.